SexyWerewolf/advanced-request-delayer/README.md

 1. Click the Request Delayer icon in the toolbar.
 2. In the popup, enter the URL pattern in the RegExp format.
-3. Enter the delay time in milliseconds.
+3. Enter the start-end delay time in milliseconds.
 4. Click the "Add Rule" button to activate the delay.

 ### Viewing and Deleting Rules